I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos

 Step 3: Mixing the Dye

-At this point in time, it's a good idea to put your gloves on.
+At this point, it's a good idea to put your gloves on.
 Bottles in the kit should be labeled as colorant and developer, or simply, one and two.
 If your kit came with conditioner, set it aside and deal with the two main bottles.
 Pour the smaller bottle into the bigger one, and then replace the lid.

 Next, shake that like Eminem did back in 2006.
 The mixture should slowly start to change colors.